DETAILED ACTION

 Falkenstein teaches a fastener arranged as at fig. 4 for use with various types of drivers as at figs. 2A-3D.
 When any other than the hexalobular driver is used, the driver has fewer lobes than the engagement portion has grooves.

-It would have been obvious to one with ordinary skill in the art at the time of the invention to form the Wunderlich device with additional grooves as arranged in fig. 5 of Falkenstein.
+It would have been obvious to one with ordinary skill in the art at the time of the invention to form the Campbell device with additional grooves as arranged in fig. 5 of Falkenstein.
 This design includes at least 14 grooves at different levels and circumferences.
-One would have done so in order to permit use of different drive recess portions in event that a first portion became stripped or damaged.
-In such a modified Wunderlich arrangement, when the tool 600 is inserted, there are at least twice the number of grooves as the number of lobes.
-The conical surface 604 of the tool 600 bounds the other non-utilized grooves.
+One would have done so in order to permit use of different drive recess portions in the event that a first portion became stripped or damaged.
+In such a modified arrangement, when the engagement portion is inserted, there are at least twice the number of grooves as lobes.

-Regarding claim 5, Wunderlich teaches the limitations of claim 1 as above.
-However, Wunderlich does not teach inclusion of flutes on each side of the lobes 608 which are recessed relative to the conical surface.
+Regarding claim 5, Campbell teaches the limitations of claim 1, as above.
+However, Campbell fails to teach the driver 102 including a flute on each side of each lobe on the engagement portion, the flute being recessed relative to the conical surface.

-Stiebitz teaches a screw including a driver with an engagement portion as at fig. 1.
-The engagement portion includes lobes 3, a conical surface 8, and flutes 4 recessed relative thereto on both sides of the lobes 3 (between lobes 3 and conical surface 8).
+Steibitz teaches a driver with an engagement portion as at fig. 1.
+The engagement portion includes lobes 3, a conical surface 8, and flutes 4 recessed relative thereto on both sides of the lobes 3.
 See fig. 3.

 Examiner fails to find disclosure of any particular advantage of the claimed flute design.
 If such is present, Examiner requests identification of such teaching for his understanding for preparation of any subsequent office action.
 Absent such teaching, Examiner will take the position that the presence of absence of the claimed flutes is simply a matter of design choice.